zack-mendez/fpgators-rtipcv/README.md

 # Real-Time Image Processing on FPGA

 ## Overview
 This project, developed by FPGAtors at the University of Florida, focuses on real-time image processing using an FPGA-based system.
-We utilize the Basys3 board interfaced with an OV7670 camera to capture and process images using various 3x3 convolution filters, including gradient, Sobel, and Laplacian.
+We utilize the Basys3 board interfaced with an OV7670 camera to capture and process images using various 3x3 convolution filters, including Sobel and Laplacian.
 The processed images are then output to a VGA display.

 ## Objectives
 - Interface the OV7670 camera module with the Basys3 FPGA board.